What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 • The second violation should be stricter.
 Banning the retailer for a certain period can be a good practice to implement for a second violation.

 • Do not overlook the third violation.
-Consequences can be from banning for an extended period to banning retailers from selling your products altogether.
+The consequences can be from banning for an extended period to banning retailers from selling your products altogether.

 5. Provide the process retailers can follow to claim MAP violation:

-The policy should also cover the process where loyal retailers can report the violations.
-The policy should also cover the channel through which such retailers can report any violations from others.
-Collaboration between such trusted retailers can motivate them to follow the rules in the MAP policy.
+The policy should also cover the process where loyal retailers can report violations.
+The policy should also cover the process retailers can use to report violations they discover others have made.
+Ease of reporting and support offered to trusted retailers can motivate them to follow the rules in the MAP policy and report other violators.

 6. Create a reward system: